Starcrossed (novel): Film adaptation

 In 2010, Publishers Weekly reported that a possible film adaptation of Starcrossed was being handled by Rachel Miller of Tom Sawyer Entertainment.

+Later installments

 Dreamless

 Dreamless is a young adult fantasy romance novel by American author Josephine Angelini.
 Dreamless is the sequel to Starcrossed, is the second installment in a planned trilogy.
 The story picks up shortly after the events of the first book.
 Helen Hamilton, heartbroken and forbidden from being with Lucas must venture to the Underworld during her dreams in order to break the curse that keeps them apart.
 According to WorldCat, the book is held in 638 libraries as of July 2014.

 Goddess

 Goddess is the third book in the Starcrossed series by Josephine Angelini.
 The last installment of the trilogy, released on May 28, 2013.
 Follow Helen, Lucas and Orion as the face off against the newly released Greek gods and goddesses as they fight for control and attempt to stop the chaos that surrounds them as the world is thrown into unbalance.